 There would be no disproportionate adverse effects or increased climate change risks to EJ populations.
 Therefore, no specific mitigation to EJ populations is required.
-While no mitigation is required, Massport commits to continue EJ outreach in accordance with these applicable federal and state policies through future phases of project development, including construction.
-An updated outreach plan is included in Appendix E.5, Updated EJ Outreach Plan, and includes a summary of outreach to date, as well as Massport's commitments to continuing outreach.
+While no mitigation is required, Massport commits to continue EJ outreach in accordance with applicable federal and state policies through future phases of project development, including construction.
+Appendix E.5, Updated EJ Outreach Plan, includes a summary of outreach to date, as well as Massport's commitments to continuing outreach.